openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 ### `waitForHarvestCompletion`

 If `true` will block the `openactive-integration-tests` starting until the last page of each harvested feed is reached.
 This is useful for continuous integration environments.
+If `false` and `broker` and `openactive-integration-tests` are running in separate terminals, the tests will start without waiting for harvesting to finish.
+This is useful for tests that do not require a large amount of data, or, for example, authentication tests that are not data dependant.

 ```json
   "waitForHarvestCompletion": true,